your-expert-tech-guide/dashmeafrica/README.md

 1. *Title and Version Information*

 *Title*:
- DashMe Africa Website Design
+ DashMe Africa WebApp
 *Version*: 1.0.0

 ---

  2.*Introduction*
 *Purpose*:
-This documentation provides a comprehensive guide to the design and development of the DashMe Africa website.
+This documentation provides a comprehensive guide to the design and development of the DashMe Africa WebApp.

 *Scope*:
 It covers objectives, design principles, site structure, page layouts, content strategy, technical specifications, development process, and maintenance plans.